Last updated on January 2nd, 2020.

 If you’re like most people, you make wayyyy too much turkey for your guests.
 This is because there is so much other good food at the Thanksgiving table and no one has room for turkey.

 There are a lot of creative leftover turkey recipes, such as making sandwiches and paninis with turkey and cranberry sauce, or putting turkey into a soup or a chili.
+(By the way, leftover turkey would be PERFECT instead of chicken in this Chicken and Sweet Potato Soup with Black Beans.)

 And while all that sounds good, who wants to actually spend time cooking the day after Thanksgiving??
 Didn’t we just do that all day yesterday?